VeraLiconaResearchGroup/MHSGenerationAlgorithms/specifications.md

 The output file SHOULD contain all data from the input.
 In addition, it MUST contain the following key/value pairs:

+* `timeTaken'`: a (positive) number giving the execution time of the algorithm.
+  This value SHOULD represent the running time of the algorithm itself, omitting any time spend on input and output conversion.
 * `guaranteedMinimal`: a boolean, `true` if every hitting set in the file is guaranteed to be minimal and `false` otherwise.
 * `guaranteedComplete`: a boolean, `true` if the collection of hitting sets is guaranteed to contain all minimal hitting sets and `false` otherwise.
 * `transversals`: a nonempty array of nonempty arrays of positive integers.